GlitchicaL/flexfi/README.md

 # FlexFi

-A demonstration of using Curve Finance & Convex for swapping, providing liquidity, and staking.
+A demonstration of interacting with different DeFi applications on Ethereum.

 ## Technology Stack & Tools